No charge unless we win: 415-634-4117

 San Francisco Hair Discrimination

-The CROWN (Create a Respectful and Open Workplace for Natural Hair) Act is a California law which prohibits discrimination based on hair style and hair texture and is the first legislation passed at the state level in the United States to prohibit such discrimination.
+The CROWN (Create a Respectful and Open World for Natural Hair) Act is a California law which prohibits discrimination based on hair style and hair texture and is the first legislation passed at the state level in the United States to prohibit such discrimination.

 Learn More about San Francisco Hair Discrimination >>